Spatially heterogeneous learning by a deep student machine: Simulation

 \item {\bf Synaptic weights of teacher machine}: the teacher's synaptic weights are prepared in the same manner as in the case of the Bayes optimal scenario.

 \item {\bf Data}: $M$ sets of data for training and another $M'$ sets of data for the test (validation) are created in the same way as the following.
-Paris of input/output data of the teacher's machine is created just as in the case of Bayes optimal scenario but with $D$ replacing $N$.
-Then the $N$ dimensional inputs $(S_{\rm student})_{0,i}$ for $i=1,2,\ldots,N$ to be given to the student machines are created using the folding matrix $F$ as explained in sec.~\ref{sec-hidden-manifold}.
+Pairs of input/output data of the teacher's machine is created just as in the case of Bayes optimal scenario but with $D$ replacing $N$.
+Then the $N$ dimensional inputs $(S_{\rm student})_{0,i}$ for $i=1,2,\ldots,N$ to be given to the student machines are created using the simple folding matrix $F$ given by \eq{eq-simple-folding-matrix}.
 Similarly the $N$ dimensional target output $(S_{*})_{L,i}$ for $i=1,2,\ldots,N$ for the student machines are created using the same folding matrix $F$.

 \end{itemize} \end{itemize}